Laryngopharyngeal Reflux Disease: What Is LPR?

-Laryngopharyngeal reflux (or LPR) is a condition in which stomach juice refluxes up through the esophagus into the back of the throat, causing irritation in the vocal cords and lungs.
+Laryngopharyngeal reflux disease (or LPR) is a condition in which stomach juice refluxes up through the esophagus into the back of the throat, causing irritation in the vocal cords and lungs.
 In other words, LPR is the term used to describe the irritation that results from frequent reflux.
-Laryngopharyngeal reflux is often referred to as silent reflux because in many patients it doesn't present with typical reflux symptoms.
+Laryngopharyngeal reflux is often referred to as silent reflux because in many patients it doesn't present with typical acid reflux symptoms.

 LPR is typically suspected when a patient is found to have irritation of the vocal cords or airway during an evaluation for throat or lung related symptoms.